Insurance RequirementsWe require that everyone who travels with us have supplemental insurance.

 Go through all the benefits, comparing the plans and note that some are fixed amounts and some are percentages of the trip cost.
 You can also adjust the trip cost if you’d like, perhaps not including the airfare or other personal costs beyond what you’re paying Embark.
 This will bring down the quote but, obviously, reduce the coverage you receive.

-In fact, to see the absolute minimum coverage required by Embark – medical and evacuation – you can enter “0″ or other low number as the trip cost in the first part of your search.
+In fact, to see the absolute minimum coverage required by Embark – medical and evacuation – you can enter a other low number as the trip cost in the first part of your search.
 The fixed amounts of medical and evacuation coverage will not change, but the price will come way down – and all the percentage coverages will go to zero.

-Finally, once you have decided on a policy and made a purchase, forward your confirmation to Embark.
+Finally, once you have decided on a policy and made a purchase, forward your policy to Embark.
 You will also want to print a copy of the declaration page, usually page one of the document, and carry it with you during your trip.
 This will allow you to have at your fingertips a quick summary of the coverages you have purchased, and importantly, the toll-free number with which to contact the insurer in the event of an occurrence for which you may need pre-authorization, such as evacuation, medical treatment, or hospitalization.

 Remember, you are free to choose any insurer as long as our minimum coverage requirements are met, it is up to you to determine which insurer and policy is the best choice for your needs.